brooklynrail/brooklynrail-platform/content/events/2024/02/revisiting-studies-into-darkness-a-conversation-with-amar-kanwar.md

 title: "Revisiting Studies into Darkness: A conversation with Amar Kanwar"
 deck: Featuring Kanwar and Rattanamol Singh Johal
-summary: Artist Amar Kanwar joins curator and historian Rattanamol Singh Johal for a conversation presented in partnership with the Vera List Center for Art and Politics.
+summary: Artist Amar Kanwar joins curator and historian Rattanamol Singh Johal for a conversation presented in partnership with our friends at the Vera List Center for Art and Politics.
 people:
   - person: rattanamol-singh-johal
   - person: vera-list-center-for-art-and-politics